bola-de-gude-12/docs/Continia Expense Management/Development and Administration/On-Premises/Upgrade/Upgrading Expense Management for app versions.md

 # Upgrading Continia Expense Management for app versions of Business Central

 > [!NOTE]
 > This article describes how to upgrade Expense Management for app versions of Microsoft Dynamics 365 Business Central.
-For information on how to upgrade Expense Management for _FOB_ versions of Business Central, see [Supported Upgrade Paths for Continia Expense Management (FOB)](@EM-103)
+For information on upgrading Expense Management for _FOB_ versions of Business Central, see [Supported Upgrade Paths for Continia Expense Management (FOB)](@EM-103)

 All upgrade packages are free.
 For best practice, we recommend you upgrade regularly to benefit from all the new features that are regularly being added to the application.
 Ensure your Continia partner assists you whenever you carry out an upgrade.